afialapis/arredemo/README.md

 This file will make a `export default` of your React component.

 Yes: in the future this will be done better and non-React stuff will be compatible too.

+If `demo_entry: null`, no Demo page will be built.